JonCheeseright/Gardening_Project/README.md

 # Gardening Project

 ## About this repo
+I've even generated this readme with claude.
+This whole project is just me learning how to use claudecode and what is and isn't a good idea when using it.
+So far leared that using high confidense modles probbaly aren't worth the token cost.

 This project is an exercise in **vibecoding** — building an application almost entirely through conversation with an AI coding assistant rather than hand-writing it.
 It's also my first time using Claude Code.
 I want to see how far I can get building the application below purely from the information I've given it, consulting me on the genuinely ambiguous decisions along the way rather than guessing.